ucbl/prototype-wot/README.md

 ## Instructions

-You just need to download all the source code and the run the script in the `start.sh` file.
+You just need to download all the source code and run:
+`sudo npm install`
+`grunt`

 The different components are available in: